FREE Application for federal student aid (FAFSA)

-2021-2022 FAFSA is now available!
+2022-2023 FAFSA is available starting October 1st!
 The Free Application for Federal Student Aid is the main application for financial aid funding at West Chester University.
-All students applying for financial aid at WCU for fall 2021, spring 2022, and summer 2022 will need to file this FAFSA as soon as possible.
-This year WCU has decided to extend the FAFSA priority deadline to March 1st to help accommodate students during these challenging times.
-File now at studentaid.gov/FAFSA
+All students applying for financial aid at WCU for fall 2022, spring 2023, and summer 2023 will need to file this FAFSA as soon as possible.
+However, the WCU FAFSA priority deadline is March 1st.
+File now at studentaid/gov/FAFSA.